SoftwareAG/c8y-docs/content/changes-applications/cl-dtm.md

 The DTM version is now in the right drawer under the Platform info section [CTM-677]

-#### -Change- Role based access for bulk import of assets
+#### -Change- Role-based access for bulk import of assets

-Access to Bulk import feature can now be controlled using Cumulocity Global and Inventory roles.
+Access to the bulk import feature can now be controlled using Cumulocity IoT global and inventory roles.
 [CTM-649,CTM-729]

 #### -Change- Implemented ordering of key value pairs in complex properties

-Key value pairs in a Complex property can now be ordered as needed by entering the desired order in the Order field [CTM-902]
+Key value pairs in a Complex property can now be ordered as needed by entering the desired order in the **Order** field.
+[CTM-902]

 #### -Change- Improved asset model selection dropdown with search option

-Asset model selection dropdown during asset creation is now searchable.
+A search function has been added to the asset model dropdown when creating new assets.
 [CTM-771]

-#### -Change- Modified DTM URLs to match naming conventions of DTM entities.
+#### -Change- Modified DTM URLs to match naming conventions of DTM entities

-DTM URLs are now modified to reflect the naming conventions followed for DTM entities.
+DTM URLs have been modified to reflect the naming conventions followed for DTM entities.
 [CTM-689]

 #### -Feature- Assign a location to an asset

-Introduced **Location**,  a default property available out of the box.
+A new default property "Location" has been introduced.
 Add the Location property to the desired asset model to assign co-ordinates or select the location on a map while creating an asset.
 [CTM-615]